 Two outstanding and long unavailable works by the famed Marxist scholar and historian, Karl Kautsky, are now being reprinted.

 Communism in Central Europe at the Time of the Reformation.
 The continuation of his classic work, Foundations of Christianity, this is the definitive study of the relation of religion to the class struggles of the period.

 Thomas More and His Utopia.
-This remarkable fifteenth century figure made the word "utopia" part of (As one of its reflections the world's volucitude of a his breath-taking dream of a the world's vocabulary with future classless society.
-Kautsky's study enables us to see this fascinating figure and his work in the economic and political context of the times. sertion of anti-communism in fact that what remains of the house steps in Brookhaven, Miss., for urging Negroes to vote.
+This remarkable fifteenth century figure made the word "utopia" part of the world's vocabulary with future classless society.
+Kautand Lamar Smith, shot and killed on the courthouse steps in Brookhaven, Miss., for urging Negroes to vote.

 In the attempted murder on Nov.
 25, 1955, of Gus Courts in Belzoni for urging Negroes to vote, the FBI "made preliminary inquiries on Sunday and then we quit" C. E. Piper, FBI agent in charge, said.

 Hoover in an arrogant open letter in January 1956 blasted Howard for making "false and irresponsible statements" and demanded a retraction.
 Dr. Howard retorted: "If all has been done that could have been done, then he would produce the killers.'

 (Continued from Page 1)

 with "another \$5 contribution

 from a friend of the socialist

 movement," explains Norman

 land with \$80.
-"We're confiour branch pledge in full by
+"We're confi-

 June 13."
 And they're going

-full steam ahead with their

-follow Denver's example even

-flat around Ohio's leading me-

-FUND

-Connecticut ....
+tropolis.